Kenounouh/Exact_diagonalization/README.md

 # Exact Diagonalization
-This code perform exact diagonalization on a TFIM
+This code perform exact diagonalization on a TFIM with sparse matrices and symetry